When and Why to use Heat Maps

 Heat Maps are extremely versatile and efficient in drawing attention to trends, and it’s for these reasons they’ve become increasingly popular within the analytics community, but that’s just the tip of the iceberg as to why.
 While other data visualizations must be interpreted – either by analysts or business users – Heat Maps are innately self-explanatory.
 The darker the shade, the greater the quantity (the higher the value, the tighter the dispersion, etc.).
 When existing data visualizations are paired with Heat Maps, their ability to rapidly communicate key data insights to the viewer is greatly enhanced.

-Heat Map Adaptations
+Heat Map Examples

 Retail Matrix